ian-andrich/StorageCombinatorsPython/README.md

 You have data serving different purposes with different retention requirements, access patterns, etc.  Storage Combinators can facilitate handling storage requirements with mixed concerns.

+### Ambiguous Use Cases

+You are already running and happy with GraphQL.
+You aren't really having caching issues, etc.  Consider adding GraphQL endpoints mounted to a StorageCombinators switch.
+This gives you nice, matching semantics for in process storage.

 # Contribution Guidelines
 Read the [Storage Combinators Paper](https://www.hpi.uni-potsdam.de/hirschfeld/publications/media/WeiherHirschfeld_2019_StorageCombinators_AcmDL_Preprint.pdf).
 Think.